 The Review stage assesses the degree to which benefits are, or will be realised.
-Review occurs before, during, and after project completion.
+Review occurs before, during, and after investment completion.
 The objectives are:

-- Conduct internal and independent reviews at key project milestones or project stage gates to assess the progress, delivery risk and realisation of benefits. - Capture anecdotes and success stories that demonstrate success of the project. - Capture lessons learned and share with future projects. - Continue to monitor and report on benefits realisation.
+- Conduct internal and independent reviews at key project and benefits management lifecycle milestones, including project stage gates, to assess the progress, delivery risk and realisation of benefits. - Capture anecdotes and success stories that demonstrate success of the investment. - Capture lessons learned and share with future investments. - Continue to monitor and report on benefits realisation.